joedski/musings/Javascript/Journal 2020-07-03 - Learning WebComponents With An Eye Towards Vue Integration.md

 Alternatively, you could also just include a map of attributes to properties if you didn't want to bother with automatic case conversion as is popular in Vue, but I kind of like the symmetry between attributes and properties.
 I suppose in some ways it also reflects the common way things are done in existing HTML elements, so there's that too.

+I've implemented [a quick and dirty proof of concept using the first method](./webcomponent-experiments/vue-minimal-webcomponent-wrapper) and it seems to work well enough.
+Events don't even need `nativeOn`, they Just Work, it's just props that need special consideration, using `domProps`.

+Other tricky bits:

+- Had to actually access each attr and prop by spreading them in order to register subscriptions.
+I speculate that this is required because Vue does not record new subscriptions when actually rendering down to the DOM, only when the render function itself is called.
+- The component itself could not have the same `name` as the custom element is registered with, that is to say it couldn't have the custom element name on the `name` option or you'll get an infinite recursion.
+However, you can still use that name when adding the wrapper-component to the `components` option.
+    - This does mean you cannot register that name globally using `Vue.component()`, or else you'll just create an infinite recursion during render.
+You would have to register it with a different name in Vue if you wanted to do that.

+Also not sure what (if anything) to do with Prop types.
+That'd probably be extra info added via Reflect that stores...
+I dunno, JSON Schema.
+That's the most general thing I can think of.

+## Scoped Slots, Basically?

+As noted, I saw no notion of directly supplying props to slots, since slots are just a way to slap elements from the light DOM into the shadow DOM, but I think it could be sorta emulated at least at an attribute or prop level.

+The way this could be done in an opinionated manner (probably depends on the exact component) is:

+- Give the slot element a `slotchange` listener.
+- On `slotchange`, check `event.target.assignedNodes`.
+- Assign props or attributes to those nodes.

+The only issue there of course is that you then need a special adapter go back from HTML land to Vue (or other framework) land to ensure proper reactivity updates.
+So, yanno, like a normal Custom Element that uses Vue as the render system, just that you have to make sure you're using the same Vue import.

+Probably the only real issue is that you have to account for the elements first being created and mounted without any of the injected props.
+Not a major thing, but definitely something you have to keep in mind.